ov-git/ov-git/README.md

 ### Hi there! 👋

 #### I'm Full stack software engineer from Finland currently located in Barcelona, Spain.
 I mainly work with JavaScript technologies with some examples listed below, but I'm always ready to learn something new.
-I especially enjoy front end development and creating PWA applications with frameworks like React or Next.js.
+I especially thrive in frontend development and creating PWA applications with frameworks like React or Next.js.

 ### :hammer_and_wrench: Languages :